• School of Mathematics and, Statistics, North Haugh, St Andrews, KY16 9SS, UK

 Research interests

-My research is in solar magnetohydrodynamics, studying how plasma in the Sun interacts with its magnetic field to cause the solar phenomena that we observe.
+My current research is in solar magnetohydrodynamics, studying how plasma in the Sun interacts with its magnetic field to cause the solar phenomena that we observe.

-Global magnetic field modelling
+Global coronal magnetic field modelling

 Much of the Sun's activity is controlled by its global magnetic field, which evolves in response to processes of surface flux transport and to the emergence of new magnetic flux through the photosphere.
 Using magnetofrictional simulations, which are informed by observational data for the emergence of new flux, I study that evolution, and how it gives rise to various significant magnetic structures in the corona.
 Especially important are the formation, growth, and eruption of filaments.